Funeral home finds woman breathing hours after declared dead

 The woman was taken to a hospital.
 No update on her condition was available Monday.

-The woman was placed in a body bag and taken to the Ankeny Funeral Home & Crematory, where workers found that she was breathing and called 911, authorities said.

-She was returned to hospice care, where she died on Jan.
-5, according to a report issued last week by the Iowa Department of Inspection and Appeals.

-The New York case has been referred to the state attorney general’s office for investigation, police said.
+The case has been referred to the state attorney general’s office for investigation, police said.

 The state health department is investigating, as well, spokesperson Monica Pomeroy said, adding that she could not elaborate.